-Opening Eyes, Opening Minds: The Ontario Burden of Mental Illness and Addictions Report

-Replaced text

-Opening Eyes, Opening Minds: The Ontario Burden of Mental Illness and Addictions Report is the third and final report in a series of burden of disease reports produced with the Institute for Clinical Evaluative Sciences (ICES).
-This study quantifies the burden of mental illness and addictions in Ontario.
+Opening Eyes, Opening Minds: The Ontario Burden of Mental Illness and Addictions Report is the third and final report in a series of burden of disease reports produced with the Institute for Clinical Evaluative Sciences.
+The study quantifies the burden of mental illness and addictions in Ontario.

-Overall, Ontarians suffer a high burden of illness from mental illness and addictions, more than 1.5 times that of all cancers and more than seven times that of all infectious diseases.
-Five conditions have the highest impact on the life and health of Ontarians: depression, bipolar disorder, alcohol use disorders, social phobia and schizophrenia.
+Ontarians suffer a high burden of illness from mental illness and addictions - more than 1.5 times that of all cancers and more than seven times that of all infectious diseases.